viguza/homebridge-ezviz/README.md

 ## Warnings :warning:

-- This is a side project started for fun, and there is no guarantee on how far it will go or if it will be maintained.
-I'm a fulltime employee and dad, so my time is limited.
 - There is no official documentation for the EZVIZ API, so the endpoints used are based on other similar projects.
 If EZVIZ changes something, this plugin might break.
 - I only have a few devices to test, so this won't cover every single EZVIZ device.
 - Use it at your own risk.